bakame-php/http-structured-fields/README.md

 #### Adding and updating parameters

-To ease working with instance that have a `Parameters` object attached to the following public API is added.
+To ease working with instance that have a `Parameters` object attached to, the following public API is added.
 It is also possible to instantiate an `InnerList` or an `Item` instance with included parameters using one of these named constructors: